 St. Hilary School is a Better Together school and an Autism Scholarship and Jon Peterson Scholarship provider.
 Progress Reports and specific progress on the IEP goals of all students on the Autism Scholarship is reported to the Ohio Department of Education.
-These reports are made available to the parents through the use of email, phone messages, and personal interaction.
+These reports are made available to the parents through the scholarship section of the Ohio Department of Education website.

-Individual and small group instruction in reading and math for children with special needs is given by an intervention specialist, and an occupational therapist and a behavior interventionist are on site, contracted through a third party.
+Individual and small group instruction for children with special needs is given by an intervention specialist.
+A behavior interventionist and academic tutors are also on site.
 It is the goal of this program to help these children strengthen their skills to achieve success in the regular classroom.
+A dedicated intervention space is available to service student needs.